djukxe/groovy-vscode/README.md

    - Select the generated `.vsix` file

 2. Test all features with `.groovy` files.
 Some files can be found in `groovy/`folder

-## Requirements

-- Node.js 24.0 or higher
-- VSCode 1.107.0 or higher

 ## License